selamshim/Bibel-knowledge/README.md

 ### Unfixed Bugs
--everything was working fine but suddenly after the 10th question the submit button also come with the reload button
+-I was working with accepting user name but i was having error and i was out of time so i removed that part of the code

 # Deployment